fourdigits/wagtail_textract/README.md

 ![Document List](/docs/screenshot_document_list_test_document.png)

-If we now search in Documents for the word `correct`, which is one of the handwritten words, the live serach finds it:
+If we now search in Documents for the word `correct`, which is one of the handwritten words, the live search finds it:

 ![Document Search finds PDF by searching for "staple"](/docs/screenshot_document_search_correct.png)